TimonPost/quinn/docs/book/src/quinn/set-up-connection.md

 # Connection Setup

-In the [previous chapter](certificate.md) we looked at how to configure a certificate, this aspect is therefore omitted here.
+In the [previous chapter](certificate.md) we looked at how to configure a certificate.
+This aspect is omitted in this chapter to prevent duplication.
+But keep **remember** that is is required to get your [Endpoint][Endpoint] up and running.
 This chapter explains how to set up a connection and prepare it for data transfer.
-Sending and receiving data is discussed in the [next chapter](data-transfer.md).

 It all starts with the [Endpoint][Endpoint] struct, this is the entry of the library.